Develop a Tax-Smart Withdrawal Plan

 You may wish to consider withdrawing money from your taxable accounts (such as mutual funds, regular savings accounts, CDs and individual securities) first.
 Here’s why:

 - The tax rate you’ll pay on these withdrawals may be lower than the ordinary income tax rate you will pay when withdrawing from tax-deferred investments…like your retirement plan.

 - If you are planning to begin withdrawing your retirement funds before age 59½, retirement accounts have regulations and penalties that may apply to the early withdrawal of your money.1

 Special Rules for Those Age 70½ and Older

-The year you reach age 70½, and each year thereafter, you are required by the Internal Revenue Service to withdraw a portion of the assets in most types of retirement accounts.2 The distribution for the first year can be deferred until April 1st of the following year, but that means taking two distributions within the same tax year.
+The year you reach age 70½, and each year thereafter, you are required under the tax law to withdraw a portion of the assets in most types of retirement accounts.2 The distribution for the first year can be deferred until April 1st of the following year, but that means taking two distributions within the same tax year.
 This withdrawal is commonly called a "required minimum distribution," or RMD.